Western Animation: Paddington aka: Paddington Bear

-Flip Take: Paddington's reaction to receiving a large shock (often in the nature of realising he's done something he's about to get in big trouble for).
+Face Fault: Paddington's reaction to receiving a large shock (often in the nature of realising he's done something he's about to get in big trouble for).

 Fish out of Water: One of the main sources of humor and plot.
 Paddington emigrated from Darkest Peru and thus is very unfamiliar with British life.

 Fortune Teller: In the episode where Paddington visits a funfair, he encounters a fortune teller called Madame Zaza who ticks all the boxes: old gypsy woman who intones "Cross my palm with silver", attempts to read his future in his palmsnote All she learns is his past — he had marmalade at breakfast, and didn't wash his hands. and then in a Crystal Ball.